2007 NCAA Division I women's basketball tournament: Notable events

 In the Fresno Regional, the second-seeded Stanford Cardinal fell to Florida State, who then lost to third-seeded LSU.
+This is last time Stanford got eliminated in the second round until 2023.
 The wins by Florida State over ODU and Stanford were vacated by the NCAA.
 In the regional final, LSU easily beat Connecticut, 73–50.
-This is, as of 2021, the last Final Four to not feature Connecticut.
+This was the last Final Four to not feature Connecticut until 2023.
 In the Greensboro Regional, neither of the top two seeds made it to the regional final.
 The top seed, Duke, lost a one-point game to Rutgers, while the second seed, Vanderbilt, was ousted in the second round by Bowling Green.
 Fourth-seeded Rutgers beat the third seed, Arizona State, by 19 points in the regional final.

 The semifinal game between Tennessee and North Carolina was expected to be a high-scoring game, but it turned out to be more disorder than scoring, In a game the New York Times would describe as an "artless grind", the Tarheels held a 48–36 lead with just over eight minutes to play.
 They would not score another basket.
 The Lady Vols, who ended up hitting only 27% of the field goal attempts, went on a 20–2 run, and ended up with the win, 56–50.

 In the other semifinal, Rutgers faced LSU.
 Rutgers's appearance in a Final Four game seemed improbable earlier in the season, when the Scarlet Knights lost four of their first six games, and played so poorly that their coach C. Vivian Stringer revoked their access to their locker room.
 However, their play, particularly their defense, improved, and they were now a game away from a possible appearance in a national championship game, if they could defeat LSU, who had Sylvia Fowles as a dominant center.
 Fowles, who would go on to be the second overall WNBA draft pick the following year, had just completed a double-double against Connecticut, scoring 23 points, snaring 15 rebounds and blocking 6 shots.
 Rutgers held her to five points while missing eight of her ten field goal attempts.
 Rutgers pulled out to a 37–19 lead at halftime, and went on to win, holding LSU to 35 points, an NCAA record low in a Final Four game.

 In the championship game, Tennessee was too much for Rutgers.
 The Lady Vols had an eleven-point lead at halftime, which Rutgers cut to seven, but that was as close as they would get.
 Candace Parker scored 17 points, but Pat Summitt noted the contribution of their 5-foot 2-inch point guard Shannon Bobbitt, who hit two key three-pointers en route to scoring 13 points of her own.
 Tennessee won 59–46, bringing the seventh national championship to the school, and increasing the win total of Summitt to 947, which is 33 more than Bob Knight, the most victorious coach on the men's side.